nimakam/universal-identity-site/CONTRIBUTING.md

-# How to contribute to Universal Identity industry map
+# How to contribute to Universal Identity site

 ## Code of Conduct